Discover courses and in-demand careers and education based on your interests!

 Contact Tim on:

-Or pop in to see him in the IAG Office, just opposite main reception.
+Or pop in to see him in the Careers and Course Information Office, just opposite main reception.

-New College Stamford is accredited by Matrix Standard Award for information, advice and guidance so you can be sure that the advice you receive in college is of a high standard and we are committed to continuing to work to these standards and the 8 Gatsby Benchmarks.
+Stamford College is accredited by Matrix Standard Award for information, advice and guidance so you can be sure that the advice you receive in college is of a high standard and we are committed to continuing to work to these standards and the 8 Gatsby Benchmarks.